catquarks/plant-spirit-admin/README.md

 This app uses two main models: Plants and Feelings.
 A Plant and Feeling can only be associated with each other as an Encouraging Plant and Future Feeling, or as a Current Feeling and Easing Plant.
 Encouraging Plants encourage Future Feelings (e.g. lavender encourages calmness), and Easing Plants ease Current Feelings (e.g. lavender eases insomnia).

 No live link is provided because only logged-in administrators may have access.
-This repository only exists for potential employers to look at my code. ;)
+You may have a look at the [JSON](http://plant-spirit-app.herokuapp.com/api/v1/plants) here.

 # To Do: